Infectious Diseases in Children

 Infectious diseases are caused by microorganisms such as bacteria, viruses, fungi, or parasites.
 You can acquire an infectious disease from another person, from an animal or insect bite, by eating or drinking contaminated food or water, or from other environmental exposures.
 Symptoms often include fever and chills.
 Some life-threatening infectious diseases may require hospitalization and intravenous antibiotics.

-Many infectious diseases, such as measles, polio, and chickenpox, can be prevented by vaccines.
+Many infectious diseases, such as measles, polio, and chickenpox, can be prevented

 It is very important that you and everyone in your family are up-to-date with the medical community’s recommended vaccines.
 For specific information regarding your health and treatment options, please contact your Hurley physician or medical professional.